 Given the stakes, I don’t think any of us can stop writing about Trump.
 The day his type of behavior is taken for granted, American society will have lost something vital to its well-being.

-But I have to think of my own well-being too.
+But I have to think of my own well-being as well.

 So I am going to try to stop paying attention to Trump’s daily antics.
 I’ll keep writing about the meaning of his candidacy, about the bigger picture of this election and about policy, but if I continue to allow myself to be outraged on a daily basis I’ll end up in a mental institution before this campaign is over.